Space Operations

 Overview

 Space operations professionals are the people behind every launch, orbit adjustment, and deep-space maneuver.
 From flight controllers at NASA's Mission Control to satellite operators managing constellations in commercial companies, this field combines engineering, communication, and split-second decision-making.
-As the space economy grows, so does the need for skilled operators.
+The shift from operating one or two high-value spacecraft to managing constellations of thousands — Starlink alone exceeds 6,000 satellites — makes AI not just useful but essential.
+Autonomous collision avoidance, AI-driven orbit optimization, and constellation-scale management are now standard operations, and the demand for operators who can work fluently with these systems is surging.

 Career Progression